Juliana Evans

-Che Puan Juliana Sophie binti Johari Evans (born 5 July 1989) is a Malaysian actress and media personality of British and American descent.
+Juliana Sophie binti Johari Evans (born 5 July 1989) is a Malaysian actress and media personality of British and American descent.
 Evans is a member of the Selangor royal family.
 She is married to Tengku Shariffuddin Shah, son of Tengku Sulaiman Shah.

 Evans made a television appearance at the age of 12 years as a host.
 She then hosted Remaja, a popular program on TV3.
 In 2020, Evans was appointed as a Tourism Ambassador for the #PusingSelangorDulu Campaign by the Selangor State Government and the Selangor Ministry of Tourism.

 Early life and education

 Evans was born on 5 July 1989 in Shah Alam, Selangor.
 Her father is of British and American descent and her mother is of Malay descent.
 She is the youngest of three siblings namely Andrew Effendi Evans, Isabelle Evans and Jefri Peter Evans.
-She also have a half-brother Al-Qaliff Mikaeel Madzlan.

 At the age of 15, she also represented the state of Selangor in the Artistic Gymnastics event at the national level sports event organized by the Malaysian School Sports Council (MSSC).

 She pursued the American Degree Transfer Program at Sunway University as preparation to further her studies in the United States.

 In 2012, Evans continued her studies at Western Michigan University, in Kalamazoo, Michigan USA and successfully obtained a Bachelor's Degree of Arts in Film, Video and Media studies with Honours.
 She's also has been named to the Dean's List Award in recognition of her outstanding scholastic achievement.

 Next, upon her graduation in 2014 she also took an acting course for 4 weeks at the New York Film Academy in Los Angeles campus, United States.

 Marriage and issue

 On 30 April 2017, Evans married His Highness Tengku Shariffuddin Shah bin Tengku Sulaiman Shah, one of a senior members of the Selangor royal family.
 Currently, her husband is 10th in line to the throne of Selangor.

-Upon her marriage Evans was granted the title of Che Puan (equivalent to the English "Lady") as a Prince's consort that was not of a royal descent.
-She is styled as Yang Berbahagia (The Honourable).

 Through her marriage, Evans became a member of the Royal House of Opu Daeng Celak and are related to notable royal figures, namely: